Phonics and Reading

 Our aim as a reading school is that all of our children want to read but most of all, enjoy and love reading!!

-We have just undergone a Phonics and Spelling Validation review with Staffordshire LA in September 2021.
-We are currently finishing our yearly progression document for phonics, spelling, handwriting and dictation.
-As soon as this document is complete it will be added to the website.
+We have undergone a Phonics and Spelling Validation review with Staffordshire LA in September 2021.
+From this we have finished our yearly progression document for phonics, spelling, handwriting and dictation.

 Parent Reading Morning November 2014